equinor/radix-public-site/public-site/site/docs/reference-radix-config/index.md

 ## `node`

-`node` section describes settings of [Kubernetes node](https://kubernetes.io/docs/concepts/architecture/nodes/) on which Radix application components are scheduled to run.
+`node` section describes settings of [Kubernetes node](https://kubernetes.io/docs/concepts/architecture/nodes/) on which Radix application components or jobs are scheduled to run.

 ### `gpu`